 Ludmya Bourdeau “Mia” Love is the first Haitian-American and the first black woman from Utah to serve in Congress.
 Since taking office in 2015, Love says that she asks herself three questions before forming an opinion on an issue: “Is it affordable?
 Is it sustainable?
 Is it my job?”
 Love supports pro-life policies as well as Second Amendment and concealed carry rights.
 This past election cycle, Love condemned Trump’s candidacy as she refused to vote for him and asked him to withdraw.
 Since his victory, the two have constructively spoken.

 After all, capitalism and limited government are principles that anyone – regardless of what they look like or where they come from – can abide by.

-Karly Matthews is a freshman at Temple University, where she is majoring in political science and journalism while minoring in Spanish.
+Karly Matthews is a student at Temple University, where she is majoring in political science and journalism while minoring in Spanish.
 At any given moment, Karly can be found talking about Marco Rubio and advocating for conservative values with a large coffee mug and color-coded planner in hand.